stiles/data/lacera-board-travel-expenses/README.md

 This dataset lists hundreds of trips taken by board members at the [Los Angeles County Employees Retirement Association](https://www.lacera.com/home/index.html).

-The data, obtained under the Califnornia Public Records Act, were used to report [this story](https://www.latimes.com/california/story/2019-07-28/la-me-pension-travel-costs-lacera) in the Los Angeles Times.
+The data were compiled from more than [1,300 pages of travels memos and expense vouchers](https://www.documentcloud.org/search/projectid:45052-LACERA) released by the association under the California Public Records Act.
+They explain travel detailed in [this story](https://www.latimes.com/california/story/2019-07-28/la-me-pension-travel-costs-lacera) in the *Los Angeles Times*.

-They document trips across the United States and oversees by members of the Boards of Investments and Retirement.

-The dataset has details on 445 trips, which are detailed in nine fields.
+The data show trips across the United States and oversees by members of the Boards of Investments and Retirement.
+The file `trips.csv` has details on 445 cases in nine fields.

 Field | Description
 ------------ | -------------